Shoprenter/sr-api-docs/themes/themes/01_starter2.md

 ---

-## Képek
+## Images

-A témában található kép elemeket [image_tag](../theme-global/01_global_filters.md#image-tag) vagy [image_url](../theme-global/01_global_filters.md#image-url) filterek használatával oldottuk meg.
-A hajtás alatti (below the fold) képeket minden esetben elláttuk loading="lazy" attribútummal.
+Images in the theme are handled using [image_tag](../theme-global/01_global_filters.md#image-tag) or [image_url](../theme-global/01_global_filters.md#image-url) filters.
+Below-the-fold images are always equipped with the loading="lazy" attribute.

 ---

-## Kiemelt TPL fájlok
+## Featured TPL Files
 ### pagehead.tpl (common/pagehead.tpl)

-A `<head>` és a `<body>` nyitó elemeket tartalmazza a pagehead.tpl, ide kerülnek a meta tagek és a scriptek.
+Contains the opening `<head>` and `<body>` elements, where meta tags and scripts are placed.

 #### content_for_header
-Kötelező ezt a változót megadni a pagehead.tpl-ben, enélkül nem működik a rendszer.
+It's mandatory to provide this variable in pagehead.tpl; the system won't function without it.
-A `<head>` nyitó és a `</head>` záró tagek közé kell elhelyezni.
+It should be placed between the opening `<head>` and closing `</head>` tags.
-Ez a változó tartalmazza a szükséges ShopRenter scripteket, amik a rendszer működéséhez kellenek.
+This variable includes essential ShopRenter scripts required for the system to operate.

-## színek
+## Colors
-A :root CSS pseudo-osztályon keresztül itt injektáljuk a dokumentumba CSS változók segítségével a színeket, melyek a [config.data.json](../theme-configs/01_config_data_json.md) fájlban vannak definiálva. Így a színek használhatóak tpl és css szinten is.
-A színek megfelelő kontrasztjának biztosítása érhető el a [color_contrast](../theme-global/01_global_filters.md#color-contrast) filter alkalmazásával.
+Colors are injected into the document via CSS variables using the :root pseudo-class, defined in the [config.data.json](../theme-configs/01_config_data_json.md) file.
+This allows colors to be used at both tpl and css levels.
+Ensuring proper color contrast is achieved using the [color_contrast](../theme-global/01_global_filters.md#color-contrast) filter.

-## betűtípusok
+## Fonts
-A snippets/fonts.tpl fájlon keresztül töltjük be @font-face szabályt használva a témához tartozó betűtípust, amelyet a base.css-ben állítjuk be a body elemre.
-Alapértelmezetten saját szerveren tárolt betűtípust használunk.
+Fonts are loaded through the snippets/fonts.tpl file using @font-face rules, which are then applied to the body element in base.css.
+By default, fonts hosted on our own server are used.

 ---

 ## header.tpl (sections/header.tpl)
-A fejléc megjelenítését és funkcionalitását szolgáló [dinamikus modul](../theme-development-tools/02_theme_sections.md ).
-Tartalma:
+Handles the display and functionality of the header [dynamic module](../theme-development-tools/02_theme_sections.md ).
+Includes:
-1. telefonszám, email cím
+1. Phone number, email address
-2. fejléc linkek
+2. Header links
-3. nyelvváltó és pénznem váltó modulok
+3. Language switcher and currency switcher modules
-4. hamburger/mobil menü
+4. Hamburger/mobile menu
-5. logó
+5. Logo
-6. keresés modul
+6. Search module
-7. kívánságlista modul
+7. Wishlist module
-8. belépéshez tartozó link
+8. Login link
-9. kosár modul
+9. Cart module
-10. kategória modul
+10. Category module

-<i>A dinamikus modulban található logó csak itt a fejlécben jelenik meg.
-Admin felületen az általános beállításoknál található logó jelenik meg minden más esetben (pl. rendelés visszaigazoló e-mailek).</i>
+<i>The logo within the dynamic module appears exclusively in the header.
+In the admin interface, the general settings logo appears in all other cases (e.g., order confirmation emails).</i>

 ---

 ## footer_scripts.tpl (common/footer_scripts.tpl)
-A témához tartozó JS fájlok betöltését szolgáló fájl.
-Az itt található JS-kódok a dokumentum törzsének záró ``</body>`` tagja előtt kerülnek beillesztésre a layout/base.tpl fájlban az [include twig tag](https://twig.symfony.com/doc/1.x/tags/include.html) segítségével.
+Handles the loading of JS files specific to the theme.
+JavaScript codes within this file are inserted just before the closing ``</body>`` tag of the document in the layout/base.tpl file using the [include twig tag](https://twig.symfony.com/doc/1.x/tags/include.html).

 ---

-# 3rd party megoldások
+# 3rd Party Solutions
-A harmadik féltől származó eszközöket saját szerveren hosztoljuk és a [script_tag](../theme-global/01_global_filters.md#script_tag) filterrel töltjük be.
+Third-party tools are hosted on our own server and loaded using the [script_tag](../theme-global/01_global_filters.md#script_tag) filter.
 1. [jQuery 3.7.1](https://jquery.com/)
 2. [FancyBox 3.5.7](https://fancyapps.com/)
 3. [Mmenu JS 9.3.0](https://mmenujs.com/)